 InHIP projects are focused on a clinical area of priority which closely aligns with the national Core20PLUS5 approach to reducing healthcare inequalities: in the West of England this is cardiovascular disease (CVD).

-What’s happening in the West of England?
+What’s happened in the West of England?

 Working with Pier Health Group: Family Health Prevention Programme to Optimise Cholesterol Management for Core20PLUS communities